r-mccarty/react-admin-tutorial/memory-bank/activeContext.md

    - Need to understand how React Admin's data requirements map to Supabase's API
    - Must handle UUID primary keys properly
    - Need to configure proper filter and sort operations
+   - The `ra-supabase` provider requires schema to be specified as a function that returns a string: `schema: () => 'ConfigDB'`
+   - Previous approach of manually prepending schema name to resources (`ConfigDB.${resource}`) caused incorrect table paths like `public.ConfigDB.items`
+   - React Admin defaults to using `id` as the primary key column, but our schema uses `item_id` (and likely similar for other tables)
+   - The `primaryKeys` option in the data provider configuration maps resources to their actual primary key columns